chandanhpcic/docs/source/manual/how-tos/ipsec-s2s.rst

 --------------------
 Sample configuration
 --------------------
-For test purposes we used two OPNsense boxes integrated into one unit and a cross-cable between the WAN ports.
+For test purposes we used two Reticen8 boxes integrated into one unit and a cross-cable between the WAN ports.

 .. image:: images/OPN20322R_870px.png